10thmagnitude/terraform-azurerm-vault/modules/install-vault/README.md

 Vault's memory to disk.
 For more info, see: https://www.vaultproject.io/docs/configuration/#disable_mlock.

-### Install supervisord

-Install [supervisord](http://supervisord.org/).
-We use it as a cross-platform supervisor to ensure Vault is started whenever the system boots and restarted if the Vault process crashes.

 ### Follow-up tasks

 After the `install-vault` script finishes running, you may wish to do the following: